 Issuing CA Private Keys must be generated, activated, and stored in Hardware Security Modules.
 When Private Keys are outside of a Hardware Security Module (either for storage or transfer), they must be encrypted.
 Private Keys must never exist in plain text outside of a cryptographic module.

-If GlobalSign becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the GlobalSign shall revoke all certificates that include the Public Key corresponding to the communicated Private Key.
+If Issuing CA becomes aware that a CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the CA, then Issuing CA shall revoke all Certificates that include the Public Key corresponding to the communicated Private Key.